neurodyn/local-rag-llm-chat/README.md

 - Interactive chat interface with conversation history and source attribution
 - FastAPI-based web interface with real-time updates
 - Comprehensive error handling and logging
+- Web search integration using DuckDuckGo (no API key required)
+- Combined search results from both uploaded documents and web searches

+## Usage

+1. Open the web interface
+2. Upload documents
+3. Select documents using checkboxes
+4. Click "Start Chat with Selected Documents"
+5. Query documents and view responses with source attribution
+6. To search the web, include phrases like:
+   - "search online for..."
+   - "search the web for..."
+   - "look up online..."
+   - "search internet for..."
+   The system will automatically combine web search results with document context.

 ## License